-The AANPCP Family Nurse Practitioner (FNP) examination tests clinical knowledge in family/individual across the life span of prenatal, pediatric, adolescent, adult, elderly, and frail elderly primary care.
+The AANPCB Family Nurse Practitioner (FNP) examination tests clinical knowledge in family/individual across the lifespan of prenatal, pediatric, adolescent, adult, elderly, and frail elderly primary care.

-Below is an outline of the qualifications and eligibility necessary to take the AANPCP FNP exam along with testing approval instructions.
-To ensure you’re not missing any information, take the time to read this and the 2016 Candidate Handbook provided by the American Academy of Nurse Practitioners Certification Program (AANPCP).
+Below is an outline of the qualifications and eligibility necessary to take the AANPCB FNP exam along with testing approval instructions.
+To ensure you’re not missing any information, take the time to read this and the FNP Candidate Handbook (effective May 22, 2019) provided by the American Academy of Nurse Practitioners Certification Board (AANPCB).

 Qualifications and Eligibility to Take the Family Nurse Practitioner (FNP) Exam